startreedata/thirdeye/README.md

 ### Is the StarTree ThirdEye Community License a EULA?
 No, a EULA only gives you the right to use; the StarTree ThirdEye Community License grants other rights as well.

+### If the StarTree ThirdEye Open Source Software usage will be tracked?
+Yes.
+The StarTree ThirdEye Community License includes that the software usage will be tracked.
+The usage will include no PII data.
+Users who want access to the quick-start dockerized project will be required to provide their email address with a few additional details.